The following is an edited excerpt from The Year-Round Solar Greenhouse.

 Dark colors absorb more heat than lighter colors.
 Conventional wisdom says to paint drums black.
-This comes with the drawback that now the greenhouse has a large black wall, which can detract from the feeling of an open green space.
-Some studies show that blue or red colors absorbs roughly the same amount of heat, and reflect light in the red and blue spectrum that plants need for growth.
+This comes with the drawback that now the greenhouse has a large black wall, which can detract from the feeling of open green space.
+Some studies show that blue or red colors absorb roughly the same amount of heat, and reflect light in the red and blue spectrum that plants need for growth.

 There is also the option to be creative with water barrels, making them both effective and aesthetic.
 At the Cheyenne Botanic Gardens in Cheyenne Wyoming, for example, tall columns filled with light blue water add to the colorful solar greenhouse.
 The designers wisely added a fungicide to the water to prevent any algae growth (essential if using a translucent container).

 Other growers integrate fish or plants into their water barrels, as in the solar greenhouse at the Green Center in Cape Cod, Massachusetts.
 Water containers as thermal mass are a nice feature of aquaponics greenhouses.
-Keep in mind that when open barells are prone to algal growths if exposed to light.
+Keep in mind that when open barrels are prone to algal growths if exposed to light.
 They will also increase humidity in the greenhouse in the winter, which raises the risk of pests and molds.
 Thus, if used solely for climate control we recommend using closed and opaque containers.